htzoufdu/al-folio/_pages/about.md

     <p>No,2005 Songhu Road</p>
     <p>Shanghai, China, 200438</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-In now a PhD student in [SCMS, Fudan University](http://http://www.scms.fudan.edu.cn/), supervised by Zhiyuan Li.
+I'm now a PhD student in [SCMS, Fudan University](http://http://www.scms.fudan.edu.cn/), supervised by Zhiyuan Li.
 My research interests are
 * Algebraic Geometry
 * $$p$$-adic Geometry